Get tasty recipes delivered to your inbox! Sign up now

 Tips for the Best Orange Glazed Tofu

-Use firm or extra-firm tofu – Softer tofu can fall apart when cooking.
+Use firm or extra-firm tofu – Softer tofu can fall apart when cooking (I like Trader Joe’s).

-Press the tofu – Remove excess water to help it crisp up and absorb more flavor.
+Press the tofu – Remove excess water to help it crisp up.
+The drier the tofu, the crispier the exterior and the more sauce it can absorb.

 FAQs